skydoves/Bundler/README.md

 ## Usage
 ### Intent
-`intent` is an expression for creating an Intent using Kotlin DSL style and we can put extras using the `putExtra` method.
+`intentOf` is an expression for creating an Intent using Kotlin DSL style and we can put extras using the `putExtra` method.
 Also, we can put extras using the `+` keyword in front of a key/value pair.
 ```kotlin
 val intent = intentOf {
     putExtra("posterId", poster.id) // put a Long type 'posterId' value.